 7. Your content isn’t Scannable

 Here’s a shocking statement for you that Nobody reads what you write!
-Well… nobody reads your content properly.
+Well… nobody reads your content properly even with the most intriguing headline written.
 Research by Neilson concluded that 84% of online readers scan rather than read word-by-word.

 To combat this you need to write in an engaging way that is too short and to the point.
 We want to be scanner friendly.
-Here are some tips about SEO Hacks for Increasing Your Rankings in 2019.
+Here are some tips on how to do that while increasing your rankings.

 - Don’t be passive.
 Can you spot the difference between ‘The cat ran over the road’ and ‘the road was run over by the cat’?
 The first one is active: we’re in the moment with our friendly neighborhood feline, gasping for breath as we wonder if he’ll make it.
 The second one is passive.
 It’s as if the cat is irrelevant to the story.
 Be active.